facebookresearch/gtn/docs/cpp/source/index.rst

 GTN
 ===

-Documentation for GTN, a library for automatic differentiation with weighted finite state tranducers (WFSTs).
+Documentation for GTN, a library for automatic differentiation with weighted finite-state tranducers (WFSTs).

 .. toctree::
    :caption: INSTALLATION